perryp82/azure-network-protocols/README.md

 1. In Wireshark, filter for RDP traffic:
    - Use the filter: `tcp.port == 3389`.
 2. Observe the continuous RDP traffic between the Windows 10 VM and your local machine.
-   - **Why is traffic continuous?**
-     - The RDP protocol streams a live session, so traffic is constantly transmitted.

 <p>
 <img src="https://i.imgur.com/AblB0s9.png" height="80%" width="80%" alt="Step 1 Lab 2"/>